-ABOUT THE RESERVE TAPICHALACA
+ABOUT TAPICHALACA RESERVE

-Tapichalaca is the first reserve of Fundación de Conservación Jocotoco.
-It was created to protect the last remaining habitat of the Jocotoco Antpitta.
+Tapichalaca is the first reserve of Fundación de Conservación Jocotoco, it was created to protect the last remaining habitat of the Jocotoco Antpitta.
 This reserve is home to more than half of the global population of the species.
-In 2004, the reserve expanded beyond Cerro Tapichalaca, reaching the west side of the Valladolid / Tapichalaca river basin.
+In 2004, the reserve expanded beyond Cerro Tapichalaca, reaching the west side of the Valladolid - Tapichalaca river basin.

 HOW TO GET THERE

-The Tapichalaca Reserve hosts an extraordinary wealth of mammals, birds, reptiles, amphibians and plants; Among these are:
+The Tapichalaca Reserve hosts an extraordinary wealth of mammals, birds, reptiles, amphibians and plants; among these are:

 PLACES OF INTEREST

-- 8 Paths of different difficulties
+- Eight trails of different difficulties

 OTHER IMPORTANT ASPECTS